coderefinery/git-intro/_episodes/04-branches.md

   - A branch is a division unit of work, to be merged with other units of work.
   - Creating branches is simple in Git.
   - Merging branches is typically straightforward.
+  - Introduce the concept of telling a story about your code
   - A tag is a pointer to a moment in the history of a project.
 ---

+## Activation

+- Tell a person near you the name of the great storyteller and why they are so great

 ## Food for thought